I initially pursued journalism because I didn’t see stories that mattered reflected in print.

 I want to keep telling stories that expand people’s understanding of their community and their world.
 That could mean talking on the podcast Criminal about the 1979 Greensboro Massacre or something as innocuous as contributing to the book Where to Eat Pizza.
 When people read or listen to my work, I want them to think ‘Wow, I had no idea.’

-When I’m not working on a freelance piece (about anything from North Carolina barbecue to a historic labor uprising in West Virginia) or remotely for the Center for Creative Leadership, you might find me in a park pretending to read and snacking on cheese.
-Or in a bar, drinking a sour beer and cheering for the Celtics.
-(I might live in Brooklyn, but my sports allegiances are unwavering.)
+When I’m not working on a freelance piece (about anything from North Carolina barbecue to a historic labor uprising in West Virginia) or remotely for the Center for Creative Leadership, you might find me in a park snacking on cheese or in a bar cheering for the Celtics.
+(I might live in Brooklyn, but my Boston sports allegiances are unwavering.)
 Or daydreaming about getting a corgi, traveling to Vietnam, or meeting Michael Jordan.
+In that order.